 We study associations between measures of firm value and quality and the firm's choice of legal and regulatory environment though incorporation in an offshore financial center.
-Preliminary empirical results suggest that incorporation in such a jurisdiction, or switching incorporation to one, is associated with lower value as measured by Tobin's q.
-This effect varies with the quality of the firm's home country environment and the offshore domicile it selects.
+Preliminary empirical results suggest that incorporation in such a jurisdiction, or switching incorporation to one, is associated with lower value as measured by Tobin's q and poor corporate governance as measured by higher insider holdings.
+These effects vary with the quality of the firm's home country environment and the offshore domicile it selects.